papichulo/vue-weather-app-exercises/README.md

 # vue-weather-app-exercises

 The purpose of this project is to try the different parts in VueJS and in the same time build something useful.
-In these exercises we will go through the most used concepts in VueJS.
+In these exercises we will go cover:

+* how to use component state,
+* vue DOM events and calling methods
+* use lifecycle methods

 This project will be based on a number of steps and in the end the result will be a weather app.
 There are also branch which you can checkout to see the result of each exercise.

 ## Pre steps